 Did you know that if you remain in a calorie deficit (i.e. diet) for a long time, it can slow down your metabolic rate?

-Here’s how it works: when you restrict your caloric intake, your body becomes more energy-efficient and requires fewer calories to maintain your weight.
+Here’s how it works: When you restrict your caloric intake, your body becomes more energy-efficient and requires fewer calories to maintain weight.
 The more you cut calories down, the more your metabolic rate will drop [2,6].
-The body will even start sending signals encouraging you to eat more [3].
+The body will even send signals encouraging you to eat more [3].

-Fortunately, the reverse of this concept is true, too.
+Fortunately, the opposite of this concept is true, too.
 If you restore your calories back to a normal range, your metabolic rate will increase.
-This is what people mean when they say, “fix your metabolism”.
+This is what people mean when they say, “Fix your metabolism.”

 And that’s where reverse dieting comes in!